-- Eliminate the federal Medicaid inmate exclusion policy. - Ensure reauthorization of the Older Americans Act and adequate funding for implementation. - Secure additional federal funding for comprehensive veteran services and programs. - Secure federal infrastructure funding to improve the county's transportation network, regional airport, stormwater and wastewater facilities.
+- Eliminate the federal Medicaid inmate exclusion policy. - Ensure adequate funding for implementation of the Older Americans Act. - Secure additional federal funding for comprehensive veteran services and programs. - Secure federal infrastructure funding to improve the county's transportation network, regional airport, stormwater and wastewater facilities. - Secure adequate funding for the implementation of the Promise to Address Comprehensive Toxics (PACT) Act and ensure the passage of the Commitment to Veteran Support and Outreach (CVSO) Act.